spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 - EBS storage: **150 GB**
 - Security group: **institute-ssh-only**
 - Tags: **Name = <your-username>-ci**
-- On your laptop or desktop pc, connect to your EC2 / CI node using ssh
+- From withing the ST network, connect to your CI node using ssh
-- You must be on VPN to get through the security group restrictions

-Select your EC2 instance on the AWS console and copy the public IPv4 address.
+	- Find your EC2 instance on the AWS console and copy the public IPv4 address, then issue this command: `ssh ec2-user@<public-IPv4-address-for-you-ci-node>`

-`ssh ec2-user@<public-IPv4-address-for-you-ci-node>`
+Note: some of this may change when we move to the sandbox account.

 _Please remember to shut down the instance when not in use._